Cuddrireddra – The Cookie Recipe Worth A Four Year Wait

 One taster couldn’t help but remark over and over again that cuddrireddra are much better than chocolate chip cookies.
 It’s no surprise that she felt that way; cuddrireddra are the cookies that were worth tracking down for four years.

 How I Came to Find This Cuddrireddra Recipe

-I wanted to make wagon wheel cookies to serve with my Wild West cupcakes for Wild West week.
+I wanted to make wagon wheel cookies when I was developing recipes with a Wild West theme.
 With a quick Google search, I learned that there is a packaged wagon wheel cookie that is sold in Australia, Canada, and other parts of the world where I don’t live (I know that some of you live in these places.
 Have you had them?).
 These wagon wheels are chocolate covered wafer sandwiches with marshmallow filling.
 Other than being circular, they don’t resemble wagon wheels to me.
 So, I dug deeper.

 That’s when I found this thread on Chow: